Protocol Lending Guide 2025: Complete Guide

 - Harvest Finance: Automated farming with FARM token rewards

-- Convex Finance: Optimizes Curve Finance yields
+- Convex Finance: optimises Curve Finance yields

-Institutional DeFi Lending
+Institutional Protocol Lending

 Institutional Adoption Trends

-Traditional finance is increasingly embracing DeFi lending:
+Traditional finance is increasingly embracing protocol lending:

 - Banks: JPMorgan, Goldman Sachs exploring DeFi integration